spilliton/luft-balloon-jquery-testing/README.md

 });
 ```

 The above example will navigate the browser to '/artists'.
-Then once the page load event fires, give the test 1 second (1000ms) to complete.
-If the encapsulated logic takes longer than 1s to call t.complete(), it will fail.
-If the assert statement fails, this will also cause a failing state to be reported for the test.
+Then once the page load event fires, assert that there are 20 .artist elements on the page.
+If the encapsulated logic takes longer than 1000ms (1 second) before calling t.complete(), the test will fail.
+If the assert statement fails, this will also cause a failing state to be reported.

 ### Trigger actions and wait with t.after()